|Photo courtesy of pexels.com|

 The first two photos are examples of what could be included of historical events shown from a woman's perspective.

-Photos, like the one below, would have been cast to the side for more likes of male aviators, such as Charles Lindbergh; even though there were many female pilots over the years.
+Photos, like the one below, would have been cast to the side for more of the likes of male aviators, such as Charles Lindbergh; even though there were many female pilots over the years.

 |Photo courtesy of Wikipedia.org|